What is mechanical engineering?

 What do people who study mechanical engineering do after graduating?

-Careers for mechanical engineering graduates can span many different industries including defence, transport, healthcare, manufacturing, machinery, IT, finance and many others.
-Mechanical engineers will be responsible for building, designing and maintaining machinery across a wide range of sectors and purposes.
+Careers in mechanical engineering span many industries including defence, transport, healthcare, manufacturing, machinery, IT, finance and others.

 Famous people who studied mechanical engineering